JuliaMolSim/IPICalculator.jl/README.md

 - [ASEconvert.jl](https://github.com/mfherbst/ASEconvert.jl) - AtomsCalculators combatible
 - [Molly](https://github.com/JuliaMolSim/Molly.jl) has also its own way of calling [ASE calculators](https://juliamolsim.github.io/Molly.jl/stable/api/#Molly.ASECalculator)

-The difference is that using sockets Python and Julia are running as a different process.
-ACEconvert and Molly start Python from Julia that can cause issues sometimes.
+The main difference is that using sockets Python and Julia are different processes, while ACEconvert and Molly start Python from Julia so that Python is in same prosess that Julia, which can cause problems sometimes.